wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/extensions.rst

 ================

 An extension can not be deleted if it is associated to a line.
 You must delete the association first.
-Consult the documentation on :ref:`line-extension-association` for further details.
+Consult the documentation on :ref:`line-extension-associations` for further details.

 Query